sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 The Effects of Public Cloud on Team Autonomy
 ============================================

 Having an internal team instead of an external corporation handling your infrastructure can have subtle consequences for the autonomy of your teams.
 If you're using on-premise it doesn't matter _that much_ what type of infrastructure you're using.
 Just by having it managed by an internal team you'll gain some extra problems that will need managing.
 If left unchecked, they can prove detrimental to your development teams' speed and autonomy.
-These problems are the manifestations of _organizational forces_ that are already managed correctly when using public cloud because of the nature of how public cloud providers work in their relationship with their customers.
+These problems are the manifestations of _economic incentives_ that are already managed correctly when using public cloud because of the nature of how public cloud providers work in their relationship with their customers.
 I.e. you.
-This blogpost will focus on how these forces work and what you should do if you're stuck with on-premise.
+This blogpost will focus on how these incentives work and what you should do if you're stuck with on-premise.

 Infrastructure must be self-serviced